Consumer Financial Education for Military and Veterans

 HEROES Act waiver

 The Department of Education waives many of the documentation requirements for the programs it administers for servicemembers during certain periods of military service.
 For example, while IDR plans require annual recertification of your income and family size, servicemembers can sometimes have this requirement waived.
 The HEROES Act waiver allows your servicer to simply recertify your eligibility during certain periods of military service.
 So if you are on a payment plan based on your income, and military service prevents you from providing updated information on your family size and income, you can request to have your monthly payment amount maintained.
-Contact your servicer to learn more.
+Contact your student loan servicer to learn more.

 Public Service Loan Forgiveness (PSLF)